-We encourage pupils to maintain 95%+ attendance and to be on time each day.
+We encourage pupils to maintain 96%+ attendance and to be on time each day.
 Texts will be sent out to parents/carers if you have not telephoned the school with a valid reason for absence each morning by 9.30am.
 If attendance is considered to be poor or irregular it will be referred to a member of the school’s pastoral support staff.

 Reporting Absence from School

 If your child is ill or unavoidably absent, please contact the school on 01282 865299 and choose Option 1.
 Please call as soon as possible on the first day of absence and update school on a daily basis before 09:00 to avoid receiving an absence alert.
 Please send a written note to your child’s form tutor on the day of their return.

 If your child is late please provide a note to justify late arrival.
-Your child must come to the main reception to ‘sign in’ as they will have missed registration.
+Your child must come to Student Services to ‘sign in’ as they will have missed registration.
 If your child needs to leave during the school day, they must get a ‘permission to leave’ slip from their form tutor in advance and have it completed by their Progress Leader, which they must then show when they sign out and keep with them when out of school.
 Parents/carers must provide a written note clearly stating the reason for leaving school, what time they need to leave and the time of returning back to school.

 Absence Below 96%